 When it comes to crafting a standout CV, presentation is key.
+To ensure you’re on the right track, check out our comprehensive guide on how to write a CV, covering everything from formatting to content.
 Your font choices play a crucial role in making your CV visually appealing and easy to read.
 If your font is too small, too large, or hard to read, recruiters may dismiss your CV without giving it a second look.
 This guide will help you navigate the ideal font sizes and ATS-friendly fonts to ensure your CV stands out for the right reasons.

 The Best Font Size for Your CV